gatsbyjs/gatsby/docs/blog/2019-07-23-google-sheets-gatsby-acroyoga-video-explorer/index.md

 When I first learned Gatsby, I found the folder structure, node and page creation methods really byzantine and confusing.
 I struggled to understand why there was no App.js and familiar parent-child component tree.
 I dug through the files looking for the React-router setup and was at a loss when I didn't find one.
 But once I got the hang of the Gatsby way of doing things, I began to love how easy it was to not only create prebuilt fast-loading pages (made up of React components) but also to link these pages together.

 This video explorer site allows users to easily filter videos by clicking/tapping on the tags or instructors.
 This links them to a new page with only the matching videos.
 Thanks to Gatsby's Link component, coding this functionality is very easy.
-Here is a card for one of the videos (ie rows in the Google Sheet).
+Here is a card for one of the videos (i.e. rows in the Google Sheet).

 ![Video Card showing Acroyoga](./images/word-image-2.png)